PublicMakings/6040cnc/Stepper Driver/driver_repair.md

 #### Background

-As I said in the readme, lots of folks are pretty down on these driver boards sourced from China.
+A little research shows that lots of folks are pretty down on these driver boards sourced from China.
 I wound up blowing out an axis on the first day I was using the mill for a couple continuous hours.
 As far as I can tell this had nothing to do with my settings, as we were taking it nice